SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-> Note: You can't use `nil` with non-optional constants and variables.
+You can't use `nil` with non-optional constants or variables.
-> If a constant or variable in your code needs to work with
+If a constant or variable in your code needs to work with
-> the absence of a value under certain conditions,
+the absence of a value under certain conditions,
-> always declare it as an optional value of the appropriate type.
+declare it as an optional value of the appropriate type.
+Likewise,
+if a constant or variable isn't declared as an optional value,
+it's guaranteed to never contain a `nil` value.

 If you define an optional variable without providing a default value,
 the variable is automatically set to `nil` for you: